emiliohernand/emiliohernand.github.io/_projects/2.5-hbar/index.md

 Because changing substrate dimensions alters both resonance frequencies and mode behavior, manually evaluating hundreds of possible geometries would be impractical.

 ## Theory Constraints
-For a resonator to produce stable Gaussian displacement fields, we depend on a stability range of...
+For example a resonator to produce stable Gaussian displacement fields, we depend on a stability range of...
 0 < g < 1

 The beam waist (w0​) and beam radius at the dome surface (w2) can be calculated analytically.
 To minimize leakage, the beam must remain well confined beneath the dome.
 This work uses the semi-arbitrary criterion... a / w2 ≥ 3